Saterland Frisian language: Current revitalization efforts

 Since about 1800, Sater Frisian has attracted the interest of a growing number of linguists.
 Media coverage sometimes argues that this linguistic interest, particularly the work of Marron Curtis Fort, helped preserve the language and revive interest among speakers in transmitting it to the next generation.
 During the last century, a small literature developed in it.
 Also, the New Testament of the Bible was translated into Sater Frisian by Fort, who was himself a Christian.

 Children's books in Saterlandic are few, compared to those in German.
 Margaretha (Gretchen) Grosser, a retired member of the community of Saterland, has translated many children's books from German into Saterlandic.
 A full list of the books and the time of their publication can be seen on the German Wikipedia page of Margaretha Grosser.

 Recent efforts to revitalize Saterlandic include the creation of an app called "Kleine Saterfriesen" (Little Sater Frisians) on Google Play.
-According to the app's description, it aims at making the language fun for children to learn teaches them Saterlandic vocabulary in many different domains (the supermarket, the farm, the church).
+According to the app's description, it aims at making the language fun for children to learn, as it teaches them Saterlandic vocabulary in many different domains (the supermarket, the farm, the church).
 There have been more than 500 downloads of the app since its release in December 2016, according to statistics on Google Play Store.

-The language remains capable of producing neologisms as evidenced by a competition during the Covid-19 pandemic to create a Saterfrisian word for anti-Covid facemask held in late 2020 / early 2021 which resulted in the term "Sküüldouk" being adopted with facemasks having the Saterfrisian sentence "Bäte dusse Sküüldouk wädt Seeltersk boald!" ("Under this facemask, Saterfrisian is spoken") written on them gaining some local popularity.
+The language remains capable of producing neologisms as evidenced by a competition during the COVID-19 pandemic to create a Saterfrisian word for anti-Covid face masks held in late 2020 / early 2021 which resulted in the term "Sküüldouk" being adopted with face masks having the Saterfrisian sentence "Bäte dusse Sküüldouk wädt Seeltersk boald!" ("Under this face mask, Saterfrisian is spoken") written on them gaining some local popularity.

-Official Status
+Official status

 The German government has not committed significant resources to the preservation of Sater Frisian.
 Most of the work to secure the endurance of this language is therefore done by the Seelter Buund ("Saterlandic Alliance").
 Along with North Frisian and five other languages, Sater Frisian was included in Part III of the European Charter for Regional or Minority Languages by Germany in 1998.